Achievable logoAchievable logo

 Sample ACT reading practice test

-There’s a strict time limit.
-You’ll need to read each of the four passages and answer their associated questions within 35 minutes.
+There’s also a strict time limit: you must read all four passages and answer all 40 questions within 35 minutes.

 ACT test tips